Judy-zdw/2019-Hack-The-North/README.md

-# Historify --- 2019 Hack The North Finalist
+# Historify --- FINALIST in 2019 Hack The North

 alt text